imdone-cli docs

 Alias: s

 Shows the local shared context for one issue from your backlog repo.
-The default text output includes the issue title, status, tags, metadata, repo-relative paths for the issue and comments files, the attachments directory, and visible attachment filenames.
+The default text output includes the issue title, status, tags, metadata, cwd-relative paths for the issue and comments files, the attachments directory, and visible attachment filenames.
 If no issue key is provided, you’ll be prompted to search and select from existing issues.

 Options: